p-hebert/date-picker/README.md

 ## Authorship

 - Design and UX by @gregorybp
-- Markup and styling by @guillaume-t95
+- Markup and styling by @geeyoam
 - Javascript by @p-hebert

-### Other Notes

-- DateUtils.formatDate can be moved to another repository and modified for self-containment and then posted to [this SO post](http://stackoverflow.com/questions/3552461/how-to-format-a-javascript-date)